Skip to content

 • How to get to Twin Peaks and Violet Hill: From MTR Causeway Bay Station Exit D, take green minibus 5 at the Jaffe Road and Cannon Street crossroad to Wong Nai Chung Reservoir.
 You can also take the 76 bus on Pennington Street.

 From MTR Hong Kong Station Exit D, take bus 6 at the Exchange Square Bus Terminus.
-You will see a petrol station at the Wong Nai Chung Reservoir Park bus stop.
+At the Wong Nai Chung Reservoir Park bus stop, you will see a petrol station.
 From there, cross the road and head up Tai Tam Reservoir Road to walk for about 10 minutes to Hong Kong Parkview.
 Wong Nai Chung Reservoir will be on your right.

 Other things to do and to see in Hong Kong